davidmoten/openapi-codegen/README.md

 [Geometry.java](src/docs/Geometry.java), [Circle.java](src/docs/Circle.java), [Rectangle.java](src/docs/Rectangle.java)

 ### *anyOf* without discriminator
 *anyOf* is an interesting one, mainly because it is rarely used appropriately.
 In a review of 21 apis in [openapi-directory], 5 had valid use-cases for *anyOf* and the rest should have been *oneOf*.
-Semantically, yes it is ok, but generated code will not give you as clean an experience (type-safety wise) than if *oneOf* had been used.
+Using *anyOf* instead of *oneOf* will still support *oneOf* semantics but generated code will not give you as clean an experience (type-safety wise) than if *oneOf* had been used explicitly.

 [PetSearch.java](src/docs/PetSearch.java), [PetByAge.java](src/docs/PetByAge.java), [PetByType.java](src/docs/PetByType.java)